-On this episode of the Bangkok Podcast we talk about traffic in Bangkok – specifically the “Seven Deadly Days” of Songkran – and Thailand’s awful road safety statistics.
-We also talk about what men do when their wives are away… or won’t go away.
-Don’t worry… it’s not as bad as it sounds.
+On this episode we talk about traffic in Bangkok - specifically the “Seven Deadly Days” of Songkran - and Thailand's awful road safety statistics.
+We also talk about what men do with their wives are away... or won't go away.
+Don't worry...it's not bad

 Thailand really, really wants to make us whiter.
 Something neither of us need.
 Nor does anyone else, but such is life in Thailand, where it’s hard to buy personal hygiene products that aren’t loaded with whitening agents.
 And who are these people with super dark armpits?
 When did that become a problem?

 If it’s your first time experiencing The Bangkok Podcast, you really should get our show downloading to your phone automatically every week.
 If you use iOS, it’s a breeze to listen via iTunes.
 Android users are be able get the show any number of ways.
 And for bonus points, leave us a review on those platforms or however you listen to the show.
 We’d love to hear from you, either on the contact form on our website or through a comment or message on our Facebook page.
 You can Tweet to the show @bangkokpodcast or follow Greg’s tweets for snarky Bangkok goodness.
 Evo chronicles his Bangkok adventures on Instagram from time to time, if that’s your thing.
 See you next time on The Bangkok Podcast!